-As a young boy, maybe 10 years old, I stood on the balcony of our German apartment high-rise and wondered about where life would take me.
-At the same time I was already very observant with the my friends' families and people in general to see how they lived how they managed.
+As a young boy of maybe 10 years old I stood on the balcony of our German apartment high-rise and wondered about where life would take me.
+At the same time I was already very observant with the my friends' families and people in general to see how they lived, how they managed.
 How could I actively plan if I don’t know what’s out there?
-As I pondered my options, taking as example the outcome of other families' lives, I was actually very disappointed with the prospect of engaging in some sort of cookie-cutter life and be like everyone else: go to school, get a degree, get a job, get a house, get married, raise children … I saw this approach to life as though humanity is nothing more than animals going through a predetermined cycle of events, like cattle ~ like monkey see, monkey do.
+As I pondered this conundrum, I took as an example the outcome of other families' lives and ended up very disappointed with the prospect of engaging in some sort of cookie-cutter outcome to be like everyone else: go to school, get a degree, get a job, get a house, get married, raise children … I saw this approach to life as though humanity is nothing more than animals going through a predetermined cycle of events, like cattle ~ like monkey see, monkey do.
 Penguin colony ...?

-I’d always been intrigued not so much with the phenomenal world and its obvious characteristics but with the spiritual, subtle nature of life and its hidden dynamics.
+I’d always been intrigued not so much with the phenomenal world and its obvious characteristics but with the subtle energies and nature of life and its hidden dynamics.

 A life of just going through predetermined motions